-My “Blu Blazer Guy Chats to” posts are articles dedicated to influential individuals who inspire and empower through their passion of their profession.
+My “Blu Blazer Guy Chats with” posts are articles dedicated to influential individuals who inspire and empower through their passion of their profession.
 This time I was lucky enough to catch up with Scottish actor Craig McGinlay.
 Through a series of fortunate events it was clear that fate had already sealed an acting career for Craig, who has now starred in various adverts, TV series and feature films.
 With numerous roles from Outlander to King Arthur: Legend of the Sword, his career has continued to gain precedence and he is now set to play a lead villain in a new major Bollywood move.
 Since meeting Craig a few years ago, I have always admired his style, work ethic and down to earth nature.
 Therefore, I invited Craig for a Blublazer Guy Chat as I was keen to find out more about his career and how he maintains a healthy work-life balance.

 Can you tell me a little bit about how you got into acting and was it always your intended career?